 Eastern Redbud

-In the eastern half of the US, you’ll find the Eastern Redbud (Cercis canadensis).
-The Eastern redbud species is native to a huge area—from New York south to Florida, and west to Texas and Michigan.
+In the eastern half of the US, you’ll find the eastern redbud.
+It’s native to a vast area—from New York south to Florida, and west to Texas and Michigan.

 Western Redbud

-In the western US, you’ll find the Western Redbud (Cercis occidentalis).
-It’s a little shorter than the Eastern—topping out around 15 feet.
+In the western US, you’ll find the western redbud.
+It’s a little shorter than the eastern, topping out around 15 feet.
 What it loses in height it makes up for in resilience.
-Western Redbuds can thrive in difficult climates, from mountains in Utah to the Sierras in California.
+Western redbuds can thrive in difficult climates, from mountains of Utah to the Sierras in California.

 Why is it called redbud?

-However, we think it needs another common name…
+However, we think it needs a new common name…

 Redbuds should be called ‘Valentine trees’

-We should call redbuds the ‘Valentine tree’ because each season they send out displays of affection and joy.
+We should call redbuds ‘Valentine trees’ because each season they send out displays of affection and joy.

 Redbuds throughout the seasons